OFFERED BY CARLSON MARITIME TRAVEL- YOUR CUBA CONNECTION

 *Maternal Home Leonor Perex + Teresa Vaz Nursery

-INFORMATION- GROUP IS BASED ON A MINIMUM NUMBER OF PARTICIPANTS (20)
+Note: GROUP IS BASED ON A MINIMUM NUMBER OF FULL PAYING PARTICIPANTS (15)

-FINAL PAYMENT: Your final payment is due 05 Sep for the November tour.
+FINAL PAYMENT: Your final payment is due by the 20 Jan, 2025.
 Your final payment is non-refundable.
-Please ask us for an insurance quote.
+We highly recommend cancellation insurance.

 DOCUMENTATION REQUIRED: A valid passport with at least 6 month's expiration date required.
 A Cuban Visa is required which we will obtain for you at the cost of $100.00 per person.